PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: maintenance()

-  If this function exists, it is called every second to so regular tasks.
+  If this function exists, it is called every second to do regular tasks.
   This can be used for e.g. :doc:`Dynamic Blocks <../guides/dynblocks>`.

 .. function:: setAllowEmptyResponse()